 Dog Mountain is a great snowshoe trail in Mount Seymour Provincial Park.
-The trek is fairly easy, and as such is a great place to head for a comfortable trek during the winter months.
-The trail has some ups and downs along with the odd awkward section, but overall this is a flat and beginner-friendly snowshoe trail.
+The trek is fairly easy, making it a great place to head for a comfortable trek during the winter months.
+The trail has some ups and downs along with the occasional awkward section, but overall this is a flat and beginner-friendly snowshoe trail.
 There are plenty of markers and the trail is well used so your chances of straying off-course are minimal.

 If you’ve never been on snowshoes before, a trip out to Dog Mountain is the perfect place to see what the hype is all about.
 Maintained by Metro Vancouver, the Dog Mountain trail is free to use and dogs are allowed.
 All these factors make a Dog Mountain snowshoe the perfect family outing.
 Not to mention the spectacular view of Vancouver from the summit.

 The summer version of the Dog Mountain guide can be found here.